ThatQuiz Test Library Take this test now

 • 15.
 What was the role of the Truth and Reconciliation Commission?

-A) To enforce new laws
+A) To choose a new president

 B) To promote Apartheid policies